Updated May 22, 2023

-Most of you may have heard about the Google Chrome browser, Opera, Mozilla Firefox and the likes of it.
-But hardly anyone of you may have heard about the infamous and the dark Tor Browser.
+Most of you may have heard about the Google Chrome browser, Opera, Mozilla Firefox, and the like of it.
+But only some of you may have heard about the infamous and dark Tor Browser.
 So, what exactly is it?
 It’s not famous among people who are happy with their day-to-day chores.

-But are a specific set of people, or as I would say, the better phrase would be A totally different world where people use Tor Browser as their day-to-day browser.
+But are a specific set of people, or as I would say, the better phrase would be A different world where people use Tor Browser as their day-to-day browser.
 What are its specifics?
 How does it differ from Chrome or Mozilla?
-Is it user friendly?
+Is it user-friendly?

-Does it have loads of services inbuilt as similar to that of Chrome?
-Does it come with a built-in flash player and incognito tabs or private browsings like Firefox or Opera?
+Does it have loads of services inbuilt similar to that of Chrome?
+Does it come with a built-in Flash player, incognito tabs, or private browsers like Firefox or Opera?
 The answer is NO!
-Frankly speaking, it is no-where near the term user-friendly.
+It is nowhere near the term user-friendly.

-It doesnt have any features like Google Chrome.
+It doesn’t have any features like Google Chrome.
 It’s not highly customizable like Mozilla Firefox.
-As a matter of fact, it’s extremely slow when compared to Chrome or Firefox.
-Then what is it that makes Tor Browser extremely famous among people with high curiosity?
-Let’s take a deeper look into that.
+It’s prolonged when compared to Chrome or Firefox.
+Then what makes Tor Browser extremely famous among people with high curiosity?
+Let’s take a deeper look at that.

-First of all, the tor browser is not user-friendly.
-If you think of using it as a daily-usage browser, you probably should stick to Mozilla Firefox(and NOT CHROME).
-The main reason for that is because tor is slow.
+First of all, the Tor browser is not user-friendly.
+If you think of using it as a daily-usage browser, you should stick to Mozilla Firefox(and NOT CHROME).
+The main reason for that is that Tor is slow.
 WAIT!
-Thats, not the only reason.
-Actually, the main reason is that it’s highly volatile.
+That’s not the only reason.
+The main reason is that it’s highly volatile.
 Yes.

-Tor Browser is an open-source browser that was built especially for anonymity.
-Anything you do using the Tor Browser stays anonymous.
-It actually bounces off your ip address through several servers over the world before reaching the particular spot you searched for.
-Following is a screenshot is taken for the ip address of what my computer shows when using a tor browser.
+Tor Browser is an open-source browser built especially for anonymity.
+Anything you do use the Tor Browser stays anonymous.
+It bounces off your IP address through several servers worldwide before reaching the particular spot you searched for—a screenshot for the IP address of what my computer shows when using a Tor browser.

 Image Source: torproject.org

 Yes.
-It routed my ip address all across the globe before getting connected to the internet.
-Besides, if you even want to change the ip address, then you can straightaway click on the New Identity, and your last connection point will change, which will change your ip address.
-Else, if you want a totally new circuit, you can even do that, which will change all the countries’ routed ip addresses.
+It routed my IP address all across the globe before getting connected to the internet.
+Besides, if you want to change the IP address, you can straightaway click on the New Identity, and your last connection point will change, which will change your IP address.
+Else, if you want a new circuit, you can even do that, which will change all the countries’ routed IP addresses.